jmoon-harness/developer-hub/kb/cloud-cost-management/cloud-cost-management-faqs.md

 #### When we set a budget in the CCM module, is there a way to incorporate discounts?

 Yes, since budgets are based on Perspectives, we can also incorporate built-in cloud discounts.

+#### My Azure connector see the error “Invalid Request: No billing export file is found in last 24hrs in”

+This happens as it is the first day of the month and the folder has not been created yet in the source azure-storage bucket where export exists.
+There is a lag of ~2 days in Azure exports (from source itself), then this will be resolved automatically.

+#### Can Dashboards pull the latest deployments?

+Currently, there is not a field that can pull a “live” version of the service that is being shown in the dashboard.

+#### Why are my budget dates showing not on the 1st?

+When creating a budget, make sure the budget start date is a date within the current time period set.

+#### Why is my budget growth rate now increasing?

+The budget growth rate is set to increase at the next budget time period.
+EX: if the time period is monthly, the next month the budget will increase.

+#### Why can I not view all my list in a dashboard?

+The current default display on a filter type is 50 records on the dashboard.

+#### How can I set up a dashboard with pipeline details and have it auto generate notifications?

+Custom Dashboards can be created that shows pipeline information and then Scheduled Delivery can be set on the dashboard to be sent out as a email at a given time.

+#### Why is my cluster not showing in the dashboard?

+Make sure there a CCM connector that is connected to the cluster you are looking for in the dashboard.

+#### Can an auto stopping rule shutdown services on the VM before it shuts down the vm?

+Auto Stopping rules are set to only talk to the VM itself for shutdown and spin up.
+It won't be able to access any of the services on the VM itself.

+#### How can you get Budget API to show the correct months?

+You will need to set the correct timestamp "budgetMonthlyBreakdown": { "budgetBreakdown": "MONTHLY", "budgetMonthlyAmount": [ { "time": 1685577600000, "value": 20000.0, } , where time is set in Unix.

+#### How come a user cannot see the Dashboard when I added permissions to view?

+Confirm that the user is added to the correct permissions at the account level.
+Dashboards are all going to be stored in the Account level so the permissions will all be associated at the account level.
+The dashboard permissions won't work via org and project levels.

+#### Connector suddenly cannot access CUR after changing directory path.

+This may be caused by the CUR report may have failed to generate on the cloud provider side.
+Please check the report and have it regenerated.